sukhbinder/llm-embed-ollama/README.md

 ## Usage

-This plugin adds support for three new embedding models available in ollama:
+This plugin adds support for the following embedding models available in ollama:

 - all-minilm
 - nomic-embed-text